Skip to content

 Introduction

-useReducer - No component-wide re-rendering as the default update path
+• No component-wide re-rendering as the default update path — bind reads at the leaf.

-Instead, keep mutable values in observables and update only the UI nodes that depend on those values.
-Hooks are still useful, but mainly for composing side effects, timers, sensors, and reusable logic around observables.
+Hooks are still useful — for composing side effects, timers, sensors, and reusable logic around observables.

 Normal